Syed-Talha-Bukhari/ezNMC/README.md

 # ezNMC
-MERN application for digital solution NUST Medical Centre.
+MERN application for digital solution of NUST Medical Centre.